• Home

 MASCARPONE

 Mascarpone is a rich and creamy cow’s milk cheese that has a high percentage of butterfat.
 The spreadable cheese has a mildly sweet, almost nutty flavour.
 If at all possible, seek out a mascarpone cheese that has only milk, cream, and citric acid on the list of ingredients.
-Unfortunately, this is not easy to find so whichever mascarpone is available to you will have to do.
+Unfortunately, this is not easy to find so whichever creamy mascarpone is available to you will have to do.

 LADYFINGERS